10 of the Best Foods to Pack for Your Next Hunting Trip

 9. Campfire chili

 Chili is an excellent pick-me-up when bellies are growling and spirits are low.
-There are infinite ways to make delicious chili, like this easy 5-can recipe from Fresh Off the Grid.
+There are infinite ways to make delicious chili, or you can keep it simple with Backpacker's Pantry's Wild West Chili & Beans

 10. Instant coffee